Trailblazing artist channels creative talents to raise awareness of potential answers to climate change

 In less than four months, more than 190 global leaders will gather in the UK city of Glasgow for the 2021 United Nations Climate Change Conference, better known as COP26, to accelerate action towards ambitious targets aimed at cutting carbon emissions and safeguarding the world’s future.

-Leading experts from the University of Bristol’s Cabot Institute for the Environment will be contributing to the discussions and a high-profile campaign has been launched in the city this month to bring the important issues at stake to a wider audience.
+Leading experts from the University of Bristol’s Cabot Institute for the Environment will be contributing to the discussions and a campaign has been launched in the city this month to bring the important issues at stake to a wider audience.

 Emma, of British-Nigerian heritage, who was raised in the city, said: “Leading this campaign fulfils a big ambition because I’m passionate about finding creative solutions to the world’s social and sustainable challenges.
 COP26 may not be on everyone’s radar, so this is an important and exciting way to make the hot topics under discussion more accessible and relatable.”